yogspace/firefly-demo/Readme.md

 # firefly-demo

-1. get ip adress of the pi "hostname -I"
+1. start the server: "node server.js"
-2. start the server: "node server.js"
+2. start neopixels: "sudo python neopixels.py"
-3. start neopixels: "sudo python neopixels.py"
+3. connect your phone to the website in the console

 to-do:
 https für accelerometer